kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - 2023-03-28: Evacuation API KEP was spun off from [Declarative NodeMaintenance](https://github.com/kubernetes/enhancements/issues/4212) KEP.
 - 2024-12-03: Evacuation API was renamed to EvictionRequest API.
 - 2026-05-11: EvictionRequest API is deployed together with the Eviction API.
 General API update.
+- 2026-09-21: Sync EvictionRequest API with the changes that have merged to kubernetes/kubernetes and update metrics.

 ## Drawbacks